 - Wearing hats often

-- Infrequent hair washing leading to a build up of product on the scalp
+- Infrequent hair washing leads to a build-up of product on the scalp

 - Shaving your head

 On your body:

 - Shaving/waxing/epilating your body hair